eraofchaos/eraofchaos.github.io/units/Gog.md

  **Unit Soul:** [ Gog](/Items/unt_43/)

  **Unit description:** Fire Wall: Deals damage to enemy troops in its path.

+ **Unit second description :** Deals a high area of magical damage made more powerful with fire.

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.